img

 Ironing Temperature

-Max 110°C – Always use pressing cloth
+Max 110°C – Always use a pressing cloth

 Drying Method